 - News / Events

-The Center for Marriage and Family Therapy is our on-campus clinic which ministers to over 1,000 clients each year and provides a context for our student therapists to put into practice what they are learning in the classroom.
+The Center for Marriage & Family Therapy and Counseling is our on-campus clinic which ministers to over 1,000 clients each year and provides a context for our student therapists to put into practice what they are learning in the classroom.

 The Benefit to Our Students

 Rather than wasting your valuable time trying to recruit your own clients or driving long distances to other clinics which may or may not share our values, as an RTS Marriage & Family Therapy and Counseling student your clients come to you.
 The 500-hour face-to-face clinical requirement can be met within the context of our clinic.
 Our students can see clients immediately before or after class, step into the library to do research between clients, or benefit from the camaraderie and insight of their peers in the control room.